home-assistant/addons/letsencrypt/README.md

 ### 2. dns challenge
    - Requires you to use one of the supported DNS providers (See "Supported DNS providers" below)
    - Allows to request wildcard certificates (*.yourdomain.com)
-   - Doesn’t need you to open a port to your hass.io host on your router.
+   - Doesn’t need you to open a port to your Home Assistant host on your router.

 ### You always need to provide the following entries within the configuration: